tshepang/blog-movies/content/movies/2012 movie review.rst

 The best **costume design** comes, surprisingly, from `The Great Dictator`_.

-Each repeat of a movie is a different experience, hence this category of **best first-time viewing experience**.
+Each repeat of a movie is a different experience, hence the category, **best first-time viewing experience**.
 This year, it's won by the year's **greatest spectacle**, `The Avengers`_.
 Runner-up is `Gone Baby Gone`_, and that's because it was so gripping that I thought it would be